Kaththi: Plot

-A few days later, at the Madras High Court, the judge declares the verdict in favour of Jeeva and the villagers, but adds that Chirag has claimed that certain villagers working abroad have shown their support for the factory.
-If they cannot prove that their support was faked by Chirag within the next five days, the verdict will go in Chirag's favour.
-Since the villagers who have denied supporting the factory are abroad and cannot come to Chennai so soon to rebut Chirag's claims as their passports are held by their contractors, Kathir decides on drastic measures to sensationalise the issue.
-He, Ankitha, Ravi, and the old-age home inmates block water supply to Chennai by sitting on the pipelines which carry water to Chennai from five lakes.
-With the plight of Chennai people due to no water supply having gained national attention, Kathir comes out of the pipeline after a few days and highlights the villagers' plight to the media.
-His speech is telecast nationwide.
+A few days later, at the Madras High Court, the judge declares the verdict in favour of Jeeva and the villagers but adds that Shirag has claimed that certain villagers working abroad have shown their support for the factory.
+If they cannot prove that Shirag faked their support within the next five days, the verdict will go in Shirag's favour.
+Since the villagers who have denied supporting the factory are abroad and cannot come to Chennai so soon to rebut Shirag's claims, Kathir decides to take drastic measures to sensationalise the issue.
+He, Ankitha, Ravi, and the retirement home inmates block the water supply to Chennai by sitting on the pipelines.
+A few days after the plight of the Chennai people gained national attention, Kathir emerges and highlights the villagers' plight to the media.
+His speech is broadcast nationwide.

-By now, Kathir has discovered that Jeeva has escaped and is searching for him.
-Meanwhile, Jeeva and Vivek's henchmen reach Chennai, but Jeeva is kidnapped by Chirag's henchmen.
-While in Chirag's custody, he sees Kathir's speech on television and is moved by his efforts to help the villagers.
-On the night before the verdict, Kathir's bluff is exposed, but he promises the villagers that he will surely help them.
-He tells them that Jeeva is alive, that he will rescue him from Chirag and hand him back to the villagers with the assurance of a positive verdict.
-Kathir goes to Chirag's office, rescues Jeeva and kills Chirag.
-The next day, the verdict is declared in favour of Jeeva and the villagers.
+Kathir discovers that Jeeva has escaped and is searching for him.
+Meanwhile, Jeeva and Vivek's henchmen reach Chennai, but Shirag's henchmen kidnap Jeeva.
+While in Shirag's custody, he sees Kathir's speech on television and feels moved by his efforts to help the villagers.
+On the eve before the verdict, a phone call exposes Kathir's bluff, but Kathir promises the villagers that he will surely help them.
+He tells them that Jeeva is alive and will rescue him from Shirag.
+Kathir goes to Shirag's office, rescues Jeeva, and kills Shirag.

+The next day, the judge declares the verdict in favour of Jeeva and the villagers.
 Despite the success, Kathir does not take part in the ensuing celebrations.
-Instead, he surrenders to the police and returns to the Kolkata prison after promising Ankitha, who has now fallen in love with him, that he will marry her once he is released.
+Instead, he surrenders to the police after promising Ankitha, who has fallen in love with him, that he will marry her once he is released.